-(You can read the full comic book story here.
-A note about the comic book: While its depiction of the Creightons’ story is generally accurate, some of the details are apocryphal or incorrect.
+(A note about the comic book: While its depiction of the Creightons’ story is generally accurate, some of the details are apocryphal or incorrect.
 Some pages feature dated portrayals of Native Americans that we do not endorse and did not include here.
 The comic book frames we use herein tell the true story — with some embellishments. )

 Edward Creighton took part in pretty much every aspect of the telegraph business, from pole delivery to supervising the construction of many major projects.

 By 1860, Creighton was married (to Mary Lucretia Wareham), living in Omaha and enjoying a reputation as a trusted builder of telegraph lines.
 Creighton built the first line out of Omaha, connecting Nebraska to the East via St. Joseph, Missouri.